Joseon: Six Ministries

-Six Ministries (Yukjo, 육조, 六曹) make up the chief executive body.
-Each minister (Panseo, 판서, 判書) was of 2nd senior rank and was assisted by a deputy minister (Champan, 참판, 參判), who was of 2nd junior rank.
+Six Ministries (Yukjo) made up the chief executive body.
+Each minister (Panseo) was of 2nd senior rank and was assisted by a deputy minister (Champan), who was of 2nd junior rank.
 The Ministry of Personnel was the most senior of six ministries.
 As the influence of the State Council waned over time, the Minister of Personnel was often the de facto head of ministers.
-Six ministries are in order of seniority.
+In order of seniority, the ministries were: